2022 Mercedes-Benz E-Class

 8.0/10

 How’s the fuel economy?
-The E 450 sedan gets an EPA-estimated 25 mpg combined, which is more fuel-efficient than the previous model's turbocharged V6.
+The E 450 sedan we tested gets an EPA-estimated 25 mpg combined, which is more fuel-efficient than the previous model's turbocharged V6.
 It's also just as efficient as an E 350 equipped with a four-cylinder engine and all-wheel drive, so you get both more power and better fuel economy.
 We managed 27.1 mpg on our mixed-driving evaluation route, which indicates the fuel economy estimates should be accurate.

 Value